richardschoen/QshOni/samples/readme.md

 **OPTIONS** - Restore options.
 Example: ```-c``` will clear the database of all objects before restoring and is a good idea to replace an existing database.
 Only use the ```-c``` option on a database that already contains objects.
 Otherwise the restore may fail on the first try.
 However a second restore try may work. ***Default = blank for no options ***

 **PROMPT** - On an interactive 5250 job prompt the QSHBASH command so the user can see what the QSH/PASE restore command line looks like.
 This might be used when testing or debugging a new restore command call. *YES = Prompt for QSHBASH. *NO = No prompting for QSHBASH. ***Default = *NO ***

+# Using the GITPORTC CL command to check TCP/IP ports for selected app server

+This CL program sample can be used to check ports for specific TCP/IP application servers ports being active.